defunkt/pystache/README.rst

 Use tox_ to test Pystache with multiple versions of Python all at once! ::

     pip install tox
+    tox

+If you do not have all Python versions listed in ``tox.in``, then

     tox -e py26,py27  # for example
-    # Or, if you have all versions of Pythons in tox.ini, simply
-    tox

 To include tests from the Mustache spec in your test runs: ::